 The Uplift is available in standard and commercial standing desk versions (the latter has even more stability thanks to a crossbar), and those outside the US can order a unit to be shipped.
 However, it will be delivered as ‘palletized freight’, and could be expensive – so the maker suggests purchasing the Uplift frame only and sourcing your own desktop for it locally.

-There are actually two sizes with a 60-inch and 71-inch version of the Elite, but obviously if you want maximum desk space, go with the latter, which also has a depth of 33-inches – more than most (it’s a few inches deeper than the Uplift, for example).
+There are actually two sizes with a 60-inch and 71-inch version of the Elite, but obviously, if you want maximum desk space, go with the latter, which also has a depth of 33-inches – more than most (it’s a few inches deeper than the Uplift, for example).

 It’s a superbly built standing desk with a dual-motor lifting system, featuring a smooth, albeit a little slow, lifting mechanism (and a controller with the ability to set four preset heights).
 The lifting capacity is just over 100kg to ensure you can indeed fit plenty of hefty bits of hardware on top of this desk.
-The Elite is sturdily built with the center beam providing greater stability (without having to have a crossbar underneath).
+The Elite is sturdily built, with the center beam providing greater stability (without having to have a crossbar underneath).

-Another of the best standing desks is the Jarvis Bamboo, which as the name suggests is fashioned from bamboo – it’s environmentally-friendly in that the bamboo is sustainably grown (without pesticides), plus it has a tough polyurethane coating.
+Another of the best standing desks is the Jarvis Bamboo (opens in new tab), which, as the name suggests, is fashioned from bamboo – it’s environmentally friendly in that the bamboo is sustainably grown (without pesticides), plus it has a tough polyurethane coating.

 It’s not so much a standing desk as a thing of beauty in terms of its design – and eco-friendly credentials – but like the other higher-end products here, it doesn’t come cheap.